bytechefhq/bytechef/README.md

 You can make changes to your workflow and execute the `./scripts/clear.sh` to clear the cache to reload the workflow.

-## Scaling Integri Atlas
+## Scaling ByteChef Atlas

-Depending on your workload you will probably exhaust the ability to run Integri Atlas on a single node fairly quickly.
+Depending on your workload you will probably exhaust the ability to run ByteChef Atlas on a single node fairly quickly.
 Good, because that's where the fun begins.

 Start RabbitMQ: